quicwg/multipath/draft-ietf-quic-multipath.md

 The Path ID of the initial path is 0.
 Connection IDs which are issued by a NEW_CONNECTION_ID frame {{Section 19.15. of QUIC-TRANSPORT}}
-respectively are asociated with Path ID 0.
+respectively are associated with Path ID 0.
 Also, the Path ID for the connection ID specified in the "preferred address" transport parameter is 0.
 Use of the "preferred address" is considered as a migration event that does not change the Path ID.